Pilot Season is Taking Off

 Since there are multiple networks competing for the number one show and viewership, it’s no surprise that a lot of time, thought, and money go into these new projects.
 One of the most exciting aspects of the whole process is the creativity.
 This is the time for the Background to shine.
 Whether it’s creating a city street in another country or a high concept idea in another world or time period, it’s exciting when all the pieces come together to bring scenes alive and fulfill the vision of the creative team.

-The best way to prepare for pilot season is to update your photo and file.
-Check your location's calendar to see when Updates are in your office.
+The best way to prepare for pilot season is to update your online profile.

 Not registered with Central Casting?
 We book hundreds of Background Actors each day in pilots, series, features, and many other kinds of media.
 Register with one of our offices in Los Angeles, New York, Georgia, or Louisiana to be cast in our projects.